vinayakvision/samsung-riscv/README.md

 }
 ```
 ## Applications
-**Security Lighting :** These systems can be used for security lighting in outdoor spaces, such as gardens, driveways, and pathways, to deter intruders and provide visibility at night.
+✅ **Security Lighting**: These systems can be used for security lighting in outdoor spaces, such as gardens, driveways, and pathways, to deter intruders and provide visibility at night.
-**Home Automation :** Automatic light systems can be installed in homes, particularly in areas such as hallways, staircases, and bathrooms, where lights need to be turned on/off based on occupancy.
+✅ **Home Automation**: Automatic light systems can be installed in homes, particularly in areas such as hallways, staircases, and bathrooms, where lights need to be turned on/off based on occupancy.
-**Energy Efficiency :** Automatic light systems contribute to energy conservation by ensuring that lights are not left on unnecessarily when the area is unoccupied.
+✅ **Energy Efficiency**: Automatic light systems contribute to energy conservation by ensuring that lights are not left on unnecessarily when the area is unoccupied.
-**Accessibility :** These systems can improve accessibility for individuals with disabilities by providing automatic illumination in response to their movement.
+✅ **Accessibility**: These systems can improve accessibility for individuals with disabilities by providing automatic illumination in response to their movement.

 # Conclusion
 During the VSD Squadron mini Internship, I embarked on a journey exploring various aspects of VLSI system design on the RISC-V architecture, alongside open-source EDA tools.